-Financial instruments that expose Greater Wellington Water to credit risk are principally bank balances, receivables
+Financial instruments that expose GW Water to credit risk are principally bank balances, receivables and investments.

 A provision for doubtful receivables is maintained and monitored on a regular basis.
-Bank balances are held with New Zealand registered banks in accordance with Greater Wellington Water's policy.
+Bank balances are held with New Zealand registered banks in accordance with GW Water's policy.